-Loosen screws using a Phillips screwdriver.
+Loosen screw using a Phillips head screwdriver.

-Pivot the vertical damper adjustor in 1/4 in. increments while observing the flame activity.
+Pivot the vertical damper adjustor in 1/4 in.
+(6mm) increments while observing the flame activity.

-Turn clockwise to open the damper = less flame height and more blue in flame color.
+Turning clockwise to open damper = less flame height and more blue in flame color.

-Turn counterclockwise to close damper = increased flame height and more yellow in flame color.
+Turning counterclockwise to close damper = increased flame height and more yellow in flame color.